fast-af/developer-portal-starter/developer-portal/for-sellers/reporting/exporting-data/overview.md

 ---
 title: Fast Seller Docs
-description: Exporting data from Fast for Sellers
+description: Exporting Payment data from Fast for Sellers
 keywords: Fast export data
 ---

-# Exporting data overview
+# Exporting Payment data overview

 You can view your payout history and download a file for each payout containing a detailed transaction-level report on your Seller Dashboard!